alexn1/qforms/README.md

 # QForms

-A fullstack framework based on Express and React for building Web UI for databases.
+A fullstack framework/platform based on Express and React for building Web UI for databases.

+Supported MySql, Postgres, MongoDB.

 ## CLI Options